SlimeVR/SlimeVR-Docs-Site/tools/termux-installation.md

 5. Go to [https://slimevr-gui.bscotch.ca/](https://slimevr-gui.bscotch.ca/) on the device with the server if it doesn't auto open.

 ## If you want to start the server again after closing, DO NOT run the setup commands again.
-Run:
+Run: {#if-you-want-to-start-the-server-again-after-closing-do-not-run-the-setup-commands-again-run}

 ```
 ./start.sh
 ```

-# Updating
+# Updating {#updating}

 On both Android and Quest, to update, all you need to do is start it, it automatically checks for update.

-# Remote GUI Access
+# Remote GUI Access {#remote-gui-access}

 The first step is enabling this on whatever browser you use: [https://www.damirscorner.com/blog/posts/20210528-AllowingInsecureWebsocketConnections.html](https://www.damirscorner.com/blog/posts/20210528-AllowingInsecureWebsocketConnections.html)
 Enable it for https://slimevr-gui.bscotch.ca/